You’ve seen the term “active noise cancellation” used to promote wireless headphones, but what is it exactly?

 What Is Active Noise Cancellation?

-How Does Active Noise Cancellation Work for Headphones
+How Does Active Noise Cancellation Work for Headphones?

 Generally, there are four types of ANC systems:

 - Feedback: This setup has a mic inside the ear cup and in front of the speaker.
-It allows the headphones to hear what you hear and adapt the noise canceling accordingly.
+It allows the headphones to hear what you hear and adapt the noise cancellation accordingly.
 However, it doesn’t work as well for canceling sounds in the 1-2 kHz range.

 - Hybrid: This setup combines feedback and feedforward ANC.
-It uses two mics: one on the outer side of the ear cup and the other one in front of the speaker.
+It uses two mics: one on the outer side of the ear cup and the other in front of the speaker.

 - Adaptive: The hardware setup for adaptive ANC is similar to hybrid ANC.
-But it adds a software processor to adjust the level of noise cancellation automatically based on your surroundings and the headphones’ fit.
+But it adds a software processor to automatically adjust the level of noise cancellation based on your surroundings and the headphones’ fit.
 It was first developed by Qualcomm for true wireless earbuds.

 Because of this, ANC works best for reducing repetitive noises, like the constant hum of an air conditioner, rather than sudden loud noises, like an ambulance passing by or a dog barking.

+Despite their checkered efficiency, ANC headphones work well for the general purpose of reducing unwanted noises – and preventing hearing loss, for that matter.
 So, if you’re constantly around loud noises, consider investing in a good pair of ANC headphones.